Corsair Vengeance K90 – First Impression

 Vintage Keyboards

-A few years ago I had a slight obsession with old keyboards, especially the IBM Model M. I bought one on eBay for around $20.
-At the time, I was also messing around with Compiz/Beryl for Linux.
-I found that the missing “Super”/”Windows” keys on the Model M were a downside.
-So I stopped using it and switched to a newer non-mechanical keyboard.
+A few years ago, I developed a fascination with old keyboards, especially the iconic IBM Model M. I managed to snag one on eBay for about $20.
+During that time, I was also experimenting with Compiz/Beryl on Linux.
+Unfortunately, the absence of “Super”/”Windows” keys on the Model M became a significant drawback, so I switched to a newer non-mechanical keyboard.

-I feel I can eventually fix the key, but while I’m working on it I’ll need another keyboard.
-This led me to look for a replacement for the Model M. I wanted to save money at first so I bought a cheap old vintage Dell at101w on eBay.
-I got it for $20.
-I wasn’t sure about it so I also purchased a modern Model M, the Unicomp EnduraPro.
-The EnduraPro also has a built-in trackpoint.
+This prompted me to look for a replacement for the Model M. I wanted to keep costs down, so I bought an old vintage Dell AT101W on eBay for $20.
+To ensure I had a solid backup, I also ordered a modern Model M, the Unicomp EnduraPro, which features a built-in trackpoint and stabilizers for improved key stability.

 Driver Scanning Scammers